Last Updated on 9 March, 2021 by Veronica

 Stage 2.
 Torridon – Ullapool – Stoer

-From Torridon we continued to Kinlochewe because we wanted to see the monoliths of Lake Maree.
-We stopped at the information point and were told that the “Ben Eighe Mountain Trail” is a pretty hard route and that you have to go well equipped with mountain boots and stuff, plus time, since it is about 6.5km long.
-We ended up just stopping for lunch on the shore of Loch Maree.
+We stopped at the information point and were told that the “Ben Eighe Mountain Trail” is a pretty hard route and that you must go well equipped with mountain boots and stuff, plus time since it is about 6.5km long.

 Red Point